Mental health ‘scandal’ as children wait years for appointments

 An NHS spokesperson said: “While this is just a snapshot of some services and doesn’t show the whole picture, the pandemic has inevitably had an impact on young people’s wellbeing and as a result, NHS mental health services are looking after more children and young people than ever before with over 420,000 treated in 2020-2021 – including record demand for eating disorder services.”

-They said the NHS is investing nearly £120m extra funding in CAMHS this year, as well as putting mental health crisis lines in place and giving more support to schools.
+They said the NHS is investing nearly £120m extra funding in CAMHS last year, as well as putting mental health crisis lines in place and giving more support to schools.

-Earlier this year, NHS England proposed new standards which would mean children and young people with mental health problems should start receiving care within 28 days of being referred.
+Last year, NHS England proposed new standards which would mean children and young people with mental health problems should start receiving care within 28 days of being referred.

 Register for free to continue reading